Atharva-Kurhe/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 *Editors*:
   Developed using any Python-supporting editor such as:
-  -Visual Studio Code
+  ,Visual Studio Code
-  -PyCharm
+  ,PyCharm
-  -Jupyter Notebook
+  ,Jupyter Notebook
+  ,IDLE ,etc.
+   I have used IDLE, default editor that comes with Python installations with features like Simple UI for beginners with basic debugging and code execution capabilities.

 *Tools and Libraries Used*:

-  -requests: For fetching data from the OpenWeather API.
+  1]requests: For fetching data from the OpenWeather API.

-  -matplotlib: For creating the temperature visualization graph.
+  2]matplotlib: For creating the temperature visualization graph.

 *Approach Used*: